valhovey/blog/a_tour_of_haskell.md

 We want to build Haskell from scratch, at least the syntax and ergonomics.
 We won't need to worry about how the compiler works, or many other details under-the-hood.
 First off, what do we care about in a language?
 When we write programs, we are trying to create instructions with minimal effort that represent the steps needed to produce a desired result given arbitrary input.
 At the end of the day, all languages do this, but as our programs develop we run into unforseen spaghetti.
 Each language also balances expressiveness and dynamic syntax with coding ourselves into a corner that we must type our way out of.

-The core of any non-esoteric language philosophy lie some simple facts about programming:
+At the core of any non-esoteric language philosophy lie some simple facts about programming:

 1. We all have finite energy
 2. That energy is valuable, both in money and our own time